-Business can take on debt in a variety of ways, but there is only reason they want to.
+Businesses can take on debt in a variety of ways, but there is only one reason they want to.
 First and foremost, a business wants to make money.
-Sometimes it doesn’t have enough cash on hand to buy new equipment, expand into a new market, develop new products, etc. That business can therefore take on “good debts” to quickly get the cash it needs to expand and increase its overall value.
+Sometimes it doesn’t have enough cash on hand to buy new equipment, expand into a new market, develop new products, etc. That business can, therefore, take on “good debts” to quickly get the cash it needs to expand and increase its overall value.

 In other words: